Wisconsin Department of Natural Resources: Mission

 The mission of the WDNR is "To protect and enhance our natural resources: our air, land and water; our wildlife, fish and forests and the ecosystems that sustain all life.
 To provide a healthy, sustainable environment and a full range of outdoor opportunities.
 To ensure the right of all people to use and enjoy these resources in their work and leisure.
-To work with people to understand each other’s views and to carry out the public will.
+To work with people to understand each other's views and to carry out the public will.
 And in this partnership consider the future and generations to follow."

 History

 The WDNR was created through the 1967 merger of two Wisconsin state agencies: The Conservation Department and The Department of Resource Development.
 This merger was designed to reduce the number of agencies and streamline operations.
 The governor at the time was Warren P. Knowles.

-In 2021 a major illegal sturgeon egg harvesting and selling ring run in part by the former top sturgeon biologist for the Wisconsin Department of Natural Resources (DNR) was discovered and broken up by investigators.
+In 2021, a major illegal sturgeon egg harvesting and selling ring run in part by the former top sturgeon biologist for the Wisconsin Department of Natural Resources was discovered and broken up by investigators.

-Funding
+Funding and staff

 The WDNR is funded through the state budget, which is set by the Wisconsin Legislature.
 The WDNR presents a biennial budget to the Wisconsin Natural Resources Board for their review and approval.
-This budget reflects potential changes in the number of Full-Time Equivalent employees (FTE), as well as the overall operating budget the WDNR anticipates needing.
-The 2017-2019 budget, enacted by the Wisconsin Legislature, decreased the WDNR budget approximately 2.5% in relation to the 2016-2017 base year.
-The budget allows for $1.1 billion in funding for the WDNR over this two-year period.
-The 2017-2019 biennial budget also includes a decrease of 49.5 FTE, bringing department staffing to 2,499.6 FTE employees.
-Staffing for the WDNR decreased by 15% between 2000-2001 and 2017-2019, under both Democratic and Republican administrations.
+This budget reflects potential changes in the number of Full-time equivalent employees (FTE), as well as the overall operating budget the WDNR anticipates needing.

+The 2017–2019 budget decreased the WDNR budget of $1.1 billion over this two-year period about 2.5% in relation to the 2016–2017 base year.
+The 2017–2019 biennial budget also included a decrease of 49.5 FTE, bringing department staffing to 2,499.6 FTE employees.
+Staffing for the WDNR decreased by 15% between 2000–2001 and 2017–2019, under both Democratic and Republican administrations.

-The WDNR is currently led by the Secretary, Adam N. Payne, who was appointed to the post by governor Tony Evers in 2023.
+As of 2025, the WDNR is led by the secretary, Karen Hyun, who was appointed to the post by Governor Tony Evers.